 Relate: Around junior high and the early years of high school there was a Tv show called In Living Color.
-It was in a lot of ways a knock off of Saturday Night Live by a predominantly black cast and featured such great names as Jamie Fox, J-Lo, Jim Carey, and pretty much every single one of the very prolific Wayans family.
+It was in a lot of ways a knock-off of Saturday Night Live by a predominantly black cast and featured such great names as Jamie Fox, J-Lo, Jim Carey, and pretty much every single one of the very prolific Wayans family.
 What the show is most remembered for, at least for me, is the “Wanda” sketches by Jamie Fox, and the Men On… sketches by Damon Wayans and David Greer with their “Three Snaps in the Z formation”.
 They were great… at least I thought so at the time.
 I can remember being a part of a comedy sketch around that time where we were Frank and Hank Delahoopinpoopin.
-Along with In Living Color, we imitated a ridiculously over the top gay culture and set of mannerisms and got all kinds of laughs.
-Twenty plus years later, that would no longer work.
-What one generation whispered about as taboo, the next generation mocked as comedy and now this generation accepts as normal.
+Along with In Living Color, we imitated a ridiculously over-the-top gay culture and set of mannerisms and got all kinds of laughs.
+Twenty-plus years later, that would no longer work.
+What one generation whispered about it as taboo, the next generation mocked it as comedy and now this generation accepts it as normal.

 React: This verse in Leviticus, one among eighteen prohibitions against various forms of incest, adultery, homosexuality, and sodomy, is one of the most frequently quoted verses by the Westboro types along with the most frequently rationalized, downplayed, or marginalized by those who would want to normalize homosexuality.
 Honestly, I myself am having an incredibly difficult time even writing this in an effort to balance truth and love.
 The common response for evangelicals has become something along the lines of “homosexuality is sin but so is lying and pride and we all struggle with those” or some such semi-truths that I hear so often it has become cliche’.